This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 What does Drupal end of life mean?

-When a piece of software reaches its end-of-life date, it will no longer receive bug fixes or security updates from the Drupal community and security team.
-This also includes the modules that are used, as well!
+When software reaches its end-of-life date, it will no longer receive bug fixes or security updates from the Drupal community and security team.
+This also includes the modules that are used!

 How long will Drupal 7 be supported?

 Previously, Drupal 7’s end-of-life was scheduled for November 2023.
 In June of 2023, Drupal extended the deadline to January 5, 2025.
-Even though the deadline has been extended, the Drupal Security Team will adjust the level of support provided
+After this time, the Drupal Security team will no longer provide support or Security Advisories for Drupal 7.

 Is Drupal 7 still supported?

 Yes.
 Drupal 7 will still be supported until January 5, 2025.
-And even though this version is a decade-old, end of life does not mean the end of your site.
+Even though this version is a decade old, its end-of-life does not mean the end of your site.

 Once the community stops supporting Drupal 7 after EOL, a group of approved and vetted vendors can continue to provide security updates for Drupal 7 core and certain contrib modules under the Drupal 7 Vendor Extended Support program.

-What is the difference between Drupal 7, Drupal 8, and Drupal 9?
+What is the difference between all Drupal versions?

 What do you need to do to prepare to get out of Drupal 7?